MOCHI-inc-JAPAN/syncenv/README.md

 Cache files will be stored in your $Home/.syncenv directory with created if it doesn't exist.
 If you want to change the path you can configure it with cache property like `cache: /path/to/yours`.

 Cache directory has two type files.
-They are cache-key.json and syncenv-cache.data.
-The ${projectid}-syncenv-cache.data is encrypted your env data and cache-key.json is your encryption key.
-Thus, Cache directory shouldn't be shared publically, especially cache-key.json must be secret from malicious users, so you should set .gitignore your cache path if you includes in your project and should not commit them by your vcs.
+They are cache-key.json and syncenv cache.data.
+The ${cacheId}-cache.data is encrypted your env data and cache-key.json is your encryption key.
+Thus, Cache directory shouldn't be shared publically, especially cache-key.json must be secret from malicious users, so you should set .gitignore your cache path if you include it in your project and should not commit them to your vcs.

-You can change only secret key file, `cache_key_path: /path/to/yours` to share same key, it's not needed in most case.
+You can change secret key file path, `cache_key_path: /path/to/yours` to share same key, it's not needed in most case.

 ## Security Warning